Generic Name: Enasidenib (en a SID a nib)

 - A health problem called differentiation syndrome has happened.
 This may cause organ problems and can be deadly if not treated.
 Call your doctor right away if you have bone pain, cough, fever, shortness of breath or other breathing problems, sudden weight gain, swelling in the arms or legs, or swollen gland.
 Call your doctor right away if you have signs of liver problems like dark urine or yellow skin or eyes; signs of kidney problems like unable to pass urine, change in amount of urine passed, or blood in the urine; or signs of low blood pressure like dizziness or passing out.

 - It is used to treat a type of leukemia.

 What do I need to tell my doctor BEFORE I take Enasidenib?

 - If you are breast-feeding.
-Do not breast-feed while you take this medicine or for 1 month after you stop enasidenib.
+Do not breast-feed while you take enasidenib or for 2 months after your last dose.

 This medicine may interact with other drugs or health problems.

 Tell your doctor and pharmacist about all of your drugs (prescription or OTC, natural products, vitamins) and health problems.
 You must check to make sure that it is safe for you to take enasidenib with all of your drugs and health problems.
 Do not start, stop, or change the dose of any drug without checking with your doctor.

 What are some things I need to know or do while I take Enasidenib?